 - Finally, let’s make some modifications to make it more pleasing and we will have our final product.

-As we can see from the graph the fourth employee has taken 3 days of sick leaves and the fifth employee has taken a day of casual leave and two days of maternity leave.
+As we can see from the graph the fourth employee has taken 3 days of sick leave and the fifth employee has taken a day of casual leave and two days of maternity leave.
 Whereas the ninth employee didn’t take any leave at all.
-The rest of them has taken at least one leave of absence.
+The rest of them have taken at least one leave of absence.

 This chart created is also dynamic.
 Any data entered in the second spreadsheet also will update the graph automatically.